Gentoo penguin: Taxonomy

 Although the population on the Kerguelen Islands is tentatively included in taeniata, it may also be a distinct subspecies.

 Before 2021, only two subspecies of the gentoo penguin had been recognised: P. p. papua (subantarctic gentoo) and the smaller P. p. ellsworthi (Antarctic gentoo).
 However, a 2020 study suggested that the gentoo penguin be split into a species complex of four morphologically similar but separate species: the northern gentoo penguin (P. papua sensu stricto), the southern gentoo penguin (P. ellsworthi), the eastern gentoo penguin (P. taeniata) and the newly described South Georgia gentoo penguin (P. poncetii).
 The International Ornithological Congress incorporated the results of this study in 2021, but relegated the newly recognized or newly described species to subspecies of P. papua.

+A 2026 study, based on the genome sequencing of ten colonies proposes recognizing four species within Pygoscelis papua: